Labeling our husband or wife this way has some far-reaching consequences.

 God wants us to be happy

-And finally, God wants a full life and growth for everyone.
-Because He respects human freedom, He allows — but does not directly will — the suffering of a wife who is neglected due to addiction, or that of a betrayed husband.
-He draws close with His compassion to help people hurt in a marriage to restore what has been lost — feelings of hope, self-esteem, and of possibilities for the future.
+And finally, God is neither a director nor author of suffering, and that’s why another human being is not a cross that He sends into our lives.
+He wants a full life and growth for everyone.
+He is suffering along with a neglected wife because of her husband’s addiction, or with a husband who has been betrayed by his wife.
+He draws close with His compassion to help people hurt in a marriage to restore what has been lost — self-esteem, hope, and possibilities for the future.

 God also wishes the person who caused the pain to take the path of transformation and conversion, with His help.
 And finally, He practices, and calls us to practice, forgiveness.
 It doesn’t mean the acceptance of evil, but the recognition that we are all imperfect and need to grow.
 Forgiveness opens the door to progress and the healing of the relationship.